 Gateway has entered into client wrap fee arrangements with one broker-dealer under which the broker-dealer receives 50% of the advisory fee collected by Gateway for client referrals.
-These arrangements are disclosed to the respective clients in accordance with the requirements of Rule 206(4)-3 of the Advisers Act.
 No additional direct fee is charged to the client by Gateway with respect to these arrangements.
 The client will be charged commissions or other fees by the broker for effecting securities transactions in the account.

 A conflict of interest may exist for the referring broker-dealer since they are incentivized to refer clients to Gateway for compensation.
 Gateway has mitigated this conflict by mandating that each referred client sign an investment advisory agreement directly with Gateway.
-Those clients referred by non-affiliated third-party entities must also sign a document which discloses the referral relationship.
 In addition, Gateway has only entered into referral arrangements with registered broker-dealers or registered investment advisers.